 Understanding SQL Data Types

-SQL data types define the type of value that can be stored in a table column.
+SQL data types define the kind of values that can be stored in a table column.
 For example, if you want a column to store only integer values, you can define its data type as INT.

-SQL data types can be broadly divided into the following categories:
+SQL data types can be categorized into the following groups:

-In this article, you will learn about different categories of SQL data types.
+In this article, you will learn about the various categories of SQL data types.

 Relational Database Vendor Differences

-Note: Not all data types are supported by every relational database vendor.
+Not all data types are supported by every relational database provider.
+For example:

 SQL Numeric Data Types